United States District Court for the Southern District of Ohio

 The United States District Court for the Southern District of Ohio (in case citations, S.D.
-Ohio) is one of two United States district courts in Ohio and includes forty-eight of the state's eighty-eight counties—everything from the Columbus area southward.
-Appeals from the court are taken to the United States Court of Appeals for the Sixth Circuit at Cincinnati (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
+Ohio) is the federal trial court for the southern half of Ohio.
+The district holds court in Columbus, Cincinnati, and Dayton.
+The district includes 48 of the state's 88 counties—everything from the Columbus area southward.

+Appeals from this court are taken to the United States Court of Appeals for the Sixth Circuit in Cincinnati (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
 The United States Attorney's Office of the Southern District of Ohio represents the United States in civil and criminal litigation in the court.
-As of February 2025, the United States attorney is Kelly A. Norris.
+As of December 2025, the United States attorney is Dominick Gerace II.

 Divisions

 The court is divided into two divisions.

 Eastern Division

 The Eastern Division, which sits in the Joseph P. Kinneary United States Courthouse at Columbus, serves the counties of Athens, Belmont, Coshocton, Delaware, Fairfield, Fayette, Franklin, Gallia, Guernsey, Harrison, Hocking, Jackson, Jefferson, Knox, Licking, Logan, Madison, Meigs, Monroe, Morgan, Morrow, Muskingum, Noble, Perry, Pickaway, Pike, Ross, Union, Vinton, and Washington.